sorknes/webpack-boilerplate/README.md

 - Webpack
 - NPM

-For a more thurogh documentation, plase go to my [GitBook space](https://knut-sorknes.gitbook.io/webpack-boilerplate/).
+For a more thorough documentation, plase go to my [GitBook space](https://knut-sorknes.gitbook.io/webpack-boilerplate/).